French TV group M6 partners with Snapchat - NewsBreak

 The company said it will publish extracts of some of its top shows, such as food programmes "Top chef" and "Meilleur pâtissier" as well as real estate programme "Recherche Appartement ou Maison".

-Number two French broadcaster M6 and market leader TF1 said in May that they would link up in a bid to create a national champion that can take on global video-on-demand giants.
+Number two French broadcaster M6 and market leader TF1 (TFFP.PA) said in May that they would link up in a bid to create a national champion that can take on global video-on-demand giants. read more

 Comments / 0